Łysa Góra: Notable landmarks

-During the times of prehistory of Poland, Łysa Góra was likely a sacred mountain and a site of a pagan temple of three gods, mentioned in the Annals of Jan Długosz.
-There are remains of a quartzite U-shaped wall surrounding the higher part of the hill, with length of about 1.5 km and height of 2m from 8th-10th centuries.
-The temple was abandoned after the baptism of Poland.
+During the times of prehistory of Poland, Łysa Góra was likely a sacred mountain and a site of a pagan temple of three gods, mentioned in the Annals of medieval chronicler Jan Długosz.
+There are remains of a quartzite U-shaped wall surrounding the higher part of the hill, with length of about 1.5 km and height of 2 m from 8th-10th centuries.
+The temple was abandoned after the baptism of Poland in the late 10th century.
 The legend about witches' sabbaths is likely related to the old cult.

 On the site of the pagan temple the Benedictine monastery of Holy Cross (Święty Krzyż) was founded (according to a legend, in 1006, by king of Poland, Bolesław I the Brave, but most sources give the 11th century).
 The monastery was named after a fragment from Christ' Cross which was supposedly enshrined there, and was a site of frequent pilgrimages.

 The monastery was destroyed and rebuilt several times throughout its history, with the most significant destruction taking place in the 19th and 20th centuries.
 After the Partitions of Poland, the Russian Empire took over the building in 1819 and converted it into a prison.
-It was partially restored during the interwar period after Poland regained independence.
-During World War II, the German occupiers murdered the abbot of the monastery during a massacre of Poles committed on 12 June 1940 in Kielce (see: Nazi persecution of the Catholic Church in Poland). and the monastery was taken over by the Nazi Germany and used as a prison and execution site of Soviet prisoners of war (about 6,000 perished here).
+It was partially restored during the interwar period (1918–1939), under the Second Polish Republic.
+During World War II, the German occupiers murdered the abbot of the monastery during a massacre of Poles committed on 12 June 1940 in Kielce (Nazi persecution of the Catholic Church in Poland). and the monastery was taken over by the Nazi Germany and used as a prison and execution site of Soviet prisoners of war (about 6,000 perished here).
+The Soviet prisoners executed by the Nazis are buried in a mass grave near the peak.
+At the bottom of the hill, there is a monument to Poles who died in the Katyn massacre.

 After the war, the Polish communist government transferred the building to the Świętokrzyski National Park, which renovated parts of them.
 Currently the National Park has a museum in some of the former buildings, while a part has been taken over by another religious institute (Missionary Oblates of Mary Immaculate).
 Due to its cultural and historical importance, the abbey complex is listed as a Historic Monument of Poland.
 The abbey, although now past its Golden Age, has given its names to the Świętokrzyskie Mountains range as well as the Świętokrzyskie Voivodeship itself.
 The abbey also holds some mummified bodies; one of them is rumored (but not confirmed) to belong to Prince Jeremi Wiśniowiecki.